 2. ATV/UTV

-All-terrain vehicles (or four-wheelers) and utility vehicles (think hefty golf carts) are really fun pieces of farm equipment, yet they’re also really handy.
+All-terrain vehicles (or four-wheelers) and utility vehicles (think hefty golf carts) are really fun pieces of farming equipment, yet they’re also really handy.
 If you have a large property, it’s nice to have an option besides walking everywhere.
 ATVs and UTVs are great for hauling your harvest or equipment.
 They can tow small trailers, and you can get attachments for many models.
 (See also: 22 Attachments for Your ATV or UTV, 10 Uses for an ATV or UTV on Your Farm and If You Can’t Afford a Tractor, Use Your ATV or UTV to the Max)

 3. Farm Truck